-Special Offer: Given the tremendous need for these materials, TeachAIDS and SPICE are offering this unit for free or at cost.
-You may download a free version of these materials (links below) or order a physical copy of the unit for your classroom through this website.
+Note: Given the tremendous need for these materials, TeachAIDS and SPICE are offering this unit for free download (link below).

 "A learning and health training tool that delivers culturally appropriate, accurate and enjoyable health information.
 A great way of "Breaking the Silence" about HIV and AIDS in a non-threatening and informative classroom setting."